 7.3 Quick Selection Tool

-In Photoshop, you often need to take an image off its background so that you can put it somewhere else.
+To learn Adobe Photoshop, you often need to take an image off its background so that you can put it somewhere else.
 The Quick Selection Tool is great for that.

 For example, what if you wanted to extract this flower from its black background so that you can add it to the design shown below?
 That's exactly what you'll learn how to do in this part of the course.